jgschmitz/ProviderID_POC/README.md

 # 🩺 Provider Entity MongoDB Migration

-This repository contains the ETL pipeline, schema model, and infrastructure-as-code needed to migrate the normalized RDBMS `provider` entity into a denormalized MongoDB document model.
+This repository contains the schema model, and infrastructure-as-code needed to migrate the normalized RDBMS `provider` entity into a denormalized MongoDB document model.

 ---